Sparshcode1312/FakeStore-App/README.md

 #  FakeStore App

 A responsive web application built using React and Vite that fetches and displays products from the Fake Store API.
-The app allows users to browse products, search items, and view prices converted from USD to INR.
+The app allows users to browse products and search items.

 ---